 These are some of the best resources I know of in regards to dividend growth investing, building a portfolio, managing your money, and becoming financially free.
 What you’ll see below are resources I’ve personally used to get to where I’m now at.
 If I don’t use it, you don’t see it here.

 I’ve used Personal Capital to manage my own portfolio for some time.
 It’s a great (and free!) platform to manage all of your wealth and spending from one spot.
 It aggregates all of your portfolio data, allowing you to look at actionable information – allocation, performance, etc. They also have a great budgeting area that allows you to see exactly what you spent across all of your budget categories.
 It’s truly a one-stop shop.
 Highly recommended.
+If you’d prefer a platform that focuses more on just budgeting, Mint is an excellent solution.

 Josh Peters manages a dividend growth portfolio for Morningstar, and he wrote this great book on dividend growth investing.
 He discusses why dividends are so important and how they impact one’s long-term total return and income.
 Also really fun is his ‘Dividend Drill’, which focuses on expected future total return, the sustainability of a company’s dividend, and how likely it is that the dividend will continue to grow.